 After last night’s weekly Wednesday night net a couple members met up on our 70cm repeater to test out sending and receiving some SSTV images.
 This was inspired by listening to the W3HZU Keystone VHF Club net over echolink who held an SSTV net Tuesday night at 8pm.

 Two images were transmitted and received in our test.
-The first was sent using mode Scottie 1 and the second with Martin 1 which seem to be fairly common modes, but we are keen to try others to compare.
-One issue to be aware of is the repeater time out setting (3 minutes?) so using a mode which takes more time may time out the repeater (and interrupt the transmission) which happened in one case on the W3HZU net.
+The first was sent using mode Scottie 1 mode and the second with Martin 1 which seem to be fairly common modes from our quick research, but we are keen to try others to compare.
+One issue to be aware of is the repeater time out setting (3 minutes?) so selecting a mode which takes more time may have the result of “time-ing out the repeater” and so, interrupting the transmission.
+This happened in one case on the W3HZU net we listened in on.

 Applications for SSTV

 For Apple iOS (not free, $2.99!): SSTV Slow Scan TV – this app claims to transmit and receive (untested)

 For Android: Robot36 – this app is receive only, but the maker has another app which supposedly can transmit as well.